 Discussion microphones connect via a ‘daisy chain’ cable network that puts the microphones in series running back to a central controller.
 The controller outputs a single audio connection which allows up to a hundred microphones to be connected to just a single audio input on a sound desk or amplifier.
 More modern digital systems may make use of common cable types such as Cat5, some systems may use a proprietary cable which is unique to the system and can add greatly to the cost of an installation.

 The daisy chain cable arrangement suited the traditional table layouts of board rooms and council chambers however this has now developed in to wireless models which allow the use of these systems easily in a cabaret table style arrangement.
 Wireless systems also allow for the installation of such a system in a listed building where a cabled installation would be invasive or where a room needs to be multi purpose requiring the easy removal and re-installation of the equipment.

 Control of the system is by a chairman’s unit or a comprehensive technicians control panel which allows full remote control of all microphones.

 I hope this helps explain this type of microphone.
 Look out for another post soon on how these microphones are used in simultaneous interpretation systems.

-Since originally writing this post over 6 years ago technology has moved on and the pro audio description and definition of some of the terms used to describe a system have become more specific.
-These can be set out in the following definitions.
+The pro audio description and definition of some of the terms used to describe a system can be more specific.

 A simple microphone discussion system only provides audio. i.e. it is only a microphone system and is limited to that function.
 It can provide the opportunity for a delegate to speak and it gives the chair person some elements of over ride and some queuing controls to maintain a procedure and order.
 It will allow connection to an external audio system for amplification and recording.